MircoM99/electronics/README.md

 - `Test Stand\Hardware\Test Stand PCB\Test Stand PCB.pro`
 - `Avionic\Hardware\Avionic PCB\Avionic PCB.pro`

-The project directory also contains all the Symbols and Footprint libraries used.
+This folder also contains all the Symbols and Footprint libraries used.

 - `Breakout_Test_Stand_PCB.lib`
 - `Test Stand PCB Breakout.pretty`

 ## Software

-The software folders contains all the files used to develop the corrisponing subsystem's software.
+The software folder contains all the files used to develop the corrisponing subsystem's software.
-The files are built using the software [Microsoft Visual Studio Code](https://code.visualstudio.com/) and the extension [PlatformIO](https://platformio.org/).
+The files are built using [Microsoft Visual Studio Code](https://code.visualstudio.com/) and the extension [PlatformIO](https://platformio.org/).

 The main framework used remain the Arduino Framework